 A bright, flavorful and easy recipe for vegan Thai Curried Chickpeas made with my easy vegan Thai red curry paste.
 Make the curry paste ahead and refrigerate, then make the curry in under 15 minutes when you have a mind to eat it.
 Vegan, gluten-free and nut-free recipe.

 Most of the meal prep I do involves making flavorful sauces, pastes and masalas and freezing them, so I can quickly put together a meal for a weeknight.
-And having Thai curry pastes in the freezer ensures that I always have a resource on hand to feed my family a delicious, nutritious dinner, no matter how late it is or how tired I am.
+And having Thai curry pastes in the freezer ensures that I always have a resource on hand to feed my family a delicious, nutritious dinner (like this vegan Massaman Curry), no matter how late it is or how tired I am.